ifellows/salt/salt_website/src/content/docs/getting-started/docker-deployment.md

   salt-management
 ```

-The entrypoint re-runs `init-database.js`, which is idempotent — it adds any new tables introduced in the new schema but leaves existing data untouched.
+The entrypoint re-runs `init-database.js`, which is idempotent, it adds any new tables introduced in the new schema but leaves existing data untouched.

 ### Shell into the container